Bordeaux-Talence campus: a look back at the back-to-school hackathon

 Training courses

-On September 2, 3, and 4, 150 first-year students from the Grande Ecole Program at the Bordeaux-Talence campus took part in a back-to-school hackathon.
+On September 2, 3, and 4, 150 first-year students from Grande Ecole Engineering Programme Bordeaux-Talence campus took part in a back-to-school hackathon.

 For this new academic year for PGE 1A students, a team of teachers, technical staff, and 2A students organized a three-half-day back-to-school hackathon, bringing new students together to tackle technical and creative challenges.
 "Teaching methods are evolving, and so is the education system," explains Hugo Ruelle-Carpentier, a 2A student. " Changing the format of the start of the academic year to a more fun activity was a logical step.
 The aim was to captivate the 1A students with industry-related activities and to do so in collaboration with teachers, staff, and students to get the best out of everyone's vision."